 Action Girl: Your second female party member, and one of your primary heavy-hitters.

-Instant Awesome, Just Add Dragons: Her Dragon Crest ability gains power based on the number of dragons you've killed, so it starts out as a fair but not spectacular attack.
-But since the best way to level up prior to Memoria is to kill off wave after wave of Grand Dragons, it hits the damage limit in record time.
+Instant Awesome, Just Add Dragons: Her Dragon Crest ability gains power based on the number of dragons you've killed.
+The damage is equal to the number of dragons killed squared, so it starts out as a fair but not spectacular attack.
+Since the best way to level up prior to Memoria is to kill off wave after wave of Grand Dragons, it hits the damage limit in record time.
 Think about it: 9999 damage for only 16 MP.
+Just kill 100 dragons.

 Trauma Conga Line: She loses her kingdom, the peaceful country Cleyra she was determined to protect after the refugees escaped from the invasion, and when she finally finds her love after being gone for so long, he doesn't remember her.
 Ouch.